 Under existing State law, disclaimers on digital political advertisements are generally modeled after disclaimers that have historically appeared on advertisements appearing in print or on television.
 Given the continually evolving nature of digital communications, the DTTF has discussed whether there may be better or more efficient ways to provide all voters with information about who is paying for digital campaign advertisements.
-Some examples discussed include: greater use of links taking a user to a webpage with further information, use of uniform icons or insignias, or having simplified requirements applicable across multiple platforms.
+Some examples discussed include: greater use of links taking a user to a webpage with further information, use of uniform insignias, or having simplified requirements applicable across multiple platforms.

-The DTTF, therefore, recommends that the Legislature commission a study with public engagement to examine whether there are different styles of disclaimers that could be required for digital campaign advertisements that would more effectively provide voters with information about who is paying for the digital campaign advertisements.
+The DTTF, therefore, recommends that the Legislature commission a community review with public engagement to examine whether there are different styles of disclaimers that could be required for digital campaign advertisements that would more effectively provide voters with information about who is paying for the digital campaign advertisements.
 In addition, this review would help committees comply with the laws under the ever-changing environment surrounding technology today.
 This would be similar to the study completed by the Center for Civic Design in advance of Senate Bill 505 (2015) that ultimately authorized the Secretary of State to revise the Voter Bill of Rights wording as necessary to ensure understanding by the public.
-To ensure transparency, the research process should include public hearings to identify the scope, discuss the methodology, materials, and questions prior to the start, and to disclose the data and draft report prior to finalization.
 The DTTF believes this is the best way to ensure disclaimers on digital advertisements are designed and implemented in the most efficient way possible, while also taking the feasibility of digital disclaimers into account given the constantly evolving nature of digital communications.

-The DTTF heard testimony from public affairs technology company, Unearth Campaigns, that a major gap in online disclosure exists in digital videos, including vertical videos and .GIF videos.
+The DTTF heard testimonial from public affairs technology company, Unearth Campaigns, that a major gap in online disclosure exists in digital videos, including vertical videos and .GIF videos.
 Venable LLP discussed their work with political ad icons that provided enhanced transparency and allowed consumers real time abilities to control the amount of information they received.
 The "Voter Bill of Rights" study by the Center for Civic Design is the framework for the study of disclaimers since their work led to greater understanding, participation, and transparency.